February Garden Jobs for the Vegetable Garden

 February garden jobs including seeds to sow, crops to harvest, winter garden organization, and projects for the vegetable garden #gardeningtips #vegetablegarden

-Plant bare-root strawberry plants in-situ on in pots to grow undercover
+Plant bare-root strawberry plants in situ in pots to grow undercover.

 Bare-root strawberry plants also tend to arrive in late winter, and you can plant them directly in the garden.
 If you still need to clean your strawberry bed, you can also plant them into pots to grow on in the greenhouse for now.
 When I do this, I plant the strawberry plants in the garden in April.